jacktolmie/pythonnetworkmonitor/README.md

 It does the following:
 * Ping hosts with an option for number of pings.
 * Add hosts to monitor.
 Needs host name and IP, with optional description.
-* In the Host Detail page, there is three options:
+* In the Host Detail page, there is four options:
+  * Change monitoring status.
   * Update ping frequency.
-  * Delete specified number of pings
+  * Delete specified number of pings.
   * Delete specified number of downtimes.

 This was my first attempt at a full stack program.
 A lot of learning to get it done.
 Uses Django, JavaScript, Python, HTML and CSS.